kptdev/kpt/site/content/en/guides/consumer/function/catalog/docs/helm-template/usage.md

 ## Using helm-template

 Kpt packages are just configuration so any solution, like the `helm template` command, which emits configuration can also be used to generate kpt packages.
-The `helm-template` kpt function generates a new kpt package from a local Helm chart or upserts Helm chart configuration to an existing kpt package.
-In the context of a pipeline, these packages can then be further customized using other kpt functions.
+The `helm-template` config function generates a new kpt package from a local Helm chart or upserts Helm chart configuration to an existing kpt package.
+In the context of a pipeline, these packages can then be further customized using other config functions.

 ## Examples